urbanjost/easy/README.md

 We're going to make some selections for you, but for now we'll assume you are starting out with nothing but git(1) and a Fortran compiler and a CLI (Command Line Interface, typically a terminal emulator running a shell).

+We are also assuming your project is standard Fortran and does not depend upon external libraries yet, although how to add external system libraries and other fpm packages via your fpm.toml file is described in the description of the manifest file on the fpm(1) site (one of those decisions for you is going to be to use github and fpm, the Fortran Package Manager).

 ### create a new github repository from this template